Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon RX 470 4GB should theoretically be quite a bit superior to the GeForce GT 340 in general. (explain)
+Memory BandwidthIn theory, the Radeon RX 470 4GB should be a lot faster than the GeForce GT 340 in general. (explain)

-Texel RateThe Radeon RX 470 4GB should be a lot (approximately 573%) faster with regards to anisotropic filtering than the GeForce GT 340. (explain)
+Texel RateThe Radeon RX 470 4GB is quite a bit (more or less 573%) faster with regards to AF than the GeForce GT 340. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison